pan-xiang/pan-xiang.github.io/_pages/about.md

 - ## Journal Review
   - IEEE Robotics and Automation Letters (RA-L), 2026
   - Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), 2026
-  - Electronics Letters, 2020

 - ## Student Volunteer
-  - IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2022
+  - IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2022    -->

-# Teaching Experience
-- Teaching Assistant, *Information System Analysis*, 2025, Kyoto University

 # Selected Awards